stellar/stellar-core/performance-eval.md

 This scenario looks at the overhead of flooding transactions and SCP messages (required for transactions to be included in a ledger).

 ### Built-in load generator
-stellar-core has a built-in load generator that allows to inject transactions on a private networks.
+stellar-core has a built-in load generator that allows to inject transactions on private networks.
 See the `generateload` [command](docs/software/commands.md) for more detail.

 ## Micro-benchmarks